A Limiting Analysis on Regularization of Singular SDP and its Implication to Infeasible Interior-point Algorithms: Introduction

+{ So far, we have discussed approaches based on (or related to) facial reduction in order to deal with singular SDPs.
+Unrelated to that, the paper \cite{Liu2019} considered an application of the Douglas-Rachford algorithm to the analysis of pathological behavior in SDPs.
+Interestingly, they show it is sometimes possible to identify the presence of positive duality gaps by observing whether certain sequences converge to $0$ or to $\infty$, see \cite[Figure~1, Sections~2.8 and 2.9]{Liu2019}.

-In this paper, we will focus on an alternative approach for dealing with these hard problems: \emph{regularization}.
-The idea is to perturb the problem slightly to recover strong feasibility on both primal and dual sides.
+As mentioned previously, in this paper we will consider yet another approach for analyzing singular SDPs: \emph{regularization}.} The idea is to perturb the problem slightly to recover strong feasibility on both primal and dual sides.
 Once strong feasibility is recovered, we may, say, apply interior-point algorithms to the regularized problems.
 However, the resulting approximate optimal solution is not guaranteed to be close to the optimal solution to the original problem, though intuitively we might expect or hope so.
 In particular, if we consider a SDP problem with a finite and nonzero duality gap, it is not clear what happens with the optimal value and the optimal solutions of the regularized problem as functions of the perturbation when the perturbation is reduced to zero.

 Analyzing this problem is one of the main topics of the current paper.
 We consider primal and dual pairs of semidefinite programs and assume they are singular i.e., either weakly feasible or weakly infeasible (see Section~\ref{sec:setup} for definitions).
 Under these circumstances, there are arbitrarily small perturbations which make the perturbed pair primal-dual strongly feasible.
 Then, we fix two positive definite matrices, and shift the associated affine spaces of the primal and dual slightly in the direction of these matrices so that the perturbed problems have interior feasible solutions.
 Under this setting, we analyze the behavior of the optimal value of the perturbed problem when the perturbation is reduced to zero while keeping the proportion.